 Energy Foundation China, established in Beijing in 1999, is a grantmaking charity organization dedicated to China’s sustainable energy development.
 It is registered under the Ministry of Civil Affairs as Energy Foundation Beijing Representative office and supervised by the National Development and Reform Commission of China.
 It is a part of the Energy Foundation, which is based in San Francisco, California, U.S.A.

 Energy Foundation China, previously known as China Sustainable Energy Program, was initiated with funding from the Packard foundation in 1999 and the Hewlett foundations in 2001.
-Over the years, our pool of funders has been growing and our cumulative grantmaking in China has reached USD200 million.
+Over the years, our pool of funders has been growing and our cumulative grantmaking in China has reached more than USD200 million.

 Our mission is to assist in China's transition to a sustainable energy future by promoting energy efficiency and renewable energy.
 We support policy research, standard development, capacity building, and best practices dissemination in the eight sectors of buildings, electric utilities, environmental management, industry, low-carbon development, renewable energy, sustainable cities and transportation.